RaymondChoi54/webcamMouse/deliverables/iteration-01.review.md

  * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).

--Project is too simple in scope for 6 people; the amount of work we put in for iteration 1 was not enough -Originally used nose tracking, then had to switch to eyes due to inaccuracies; then had to switch yet again to face tracking due to further inaccuracies
+-Project is too simple in scope for 6 people; the amount of work we put in for iteration 1 was not enough <br>
+-Originally used nose tracking, then had to switch to eyes due to inaccuracies; then had to switch yet again to face tracking due to further inaccuracies <br>
--Trying to embed OpenCV in a Chrome extension: hard to control the mouse with a Chrome extension - just making script downloadable
+-Trying to embed OpenCV in a Chrome extension: hard to control the mouse with a Chrome extension - just making script downloadable <br>

 #### Planned changes